Sign in

 Grid-Tie Inverter (GTI)

-What is the job of a solar inverter?
-They regulate the voltage and current received from your solar panels.
-Direct current (DC) from your solar panels is converted into alternating current (AC), which is the type of current that is utilized by the majority of electrical appliances.
+Solar inverters regulate the voltage and current received from your solar panels.
+They convert direct current (DC) from solar panels into alternating current (AC), which is used by most electrical appliances.

-In addition to this, grid-tie inverters, also known as grid-interactive or synchronous inverters, synchronize the phase and frequency of the current to fit the utility grid (nominally 60Hz).
-The output voltage is also adjusted slightly higher than the grid voltage in order for excess electricity to flow outwards to the grid.
+Grid-tie inverters, also known as grid-interactive or synchronous inverters, synchronize the phase and frequency of the current to fit the utility grid (nominally 60Hz).
+The output voltage is also adjusted slightly higher than the grid voltage so excess electricity flows outward to the grid.

 Micro-Inverters

-Micro-inverters go on the back of each solar panel, as opposed to one central inverter that typically takes on the entire solar array.
+Micro-inverters are installed on the back of each solar panel, unlike central inverters that handle the entire solar array.

 Power Meter

-Most homeowners will need to replace their current power meter with one that is compatible with net metering.
-This device, often called a net meter or a two-way meter, is capable of measuring power going in both directions, from the grid to your house and vice versa.
+Most homeowners need to replace their existing power meter with one compatible with net metering.
+This device, often called a net meter or a two-way meter, measures power in both directions—from the grid to your house and vice versa.

-You should consult with your local utility company and see what net metering options you have.
-In some places, the utility company issues a power meter for free and pay full price for the electricity you generate; however, this is not always the case.
+Check with your local utility company to see what net metering options are available.
+In some locations, the utility company provides a power meter for free and pays full price for the electricity you generate.

-Contact us to discuss your requirements of hybrid solar system for home.
-Our experienced sales team can help you identify the options that best suit your needs.
+Contact us to discuss your requirements for a hybrid solar system for home.
+Our experienced sales team can help you identify the best options for your needs.

 0